 SPRINGLIDE™ is a unique spring energised bearing material constructed by bonding a soft polymer material to a spring steel.
 SPRINGLIDE™ uses spring elements like waves, ribs or fingers and the low friction properties of a polymer layer, mainly PTFE-Compound.

-Using a spring preload combined with PTFE to address issues such as dampening, misalignment and tolerance compensation, SPRINGLIDE™ Spring Energised Bearings solve a number of manufacturing headaches at the same time.
+Using a spring preload combined with PTFE to address issues such as damping, misalignment and tolerance compensation, SPRINGLIDE™ Spring Energised Bearings solve a number of manufacturing headaches at the same time.

 Engineers face a challenge when selecting the right component for systems that require smooth, consistent (linear or rotational) sliding force in an environment with unpredictable misalignment.